Perception without Self-Matching in Conditional Tag Based Cooperation: Results and Discussion

 There is another outcome that can arise for $c/b > 0.5$.
-Mutual coexistence of agents with two different tags can evolve, with the following tag-strategy combination.
-Agents defect against other agents who share their own tag and cooperate with agents of the other tag type.
-Such agents are disloyal, but hospitable.
-They could be called traitors~\citep{shultz2008stages}, although this term does not adequately describe the new form of cooperative behavior that results.
-Rather than forming well defined clusters, these agents form an intricate web of the two different tag types with mutual support that helps them resist invasion by most other strategies.
-The equilibrium is dynamic, with agents alternating strategies and tags every other generation.
+Mutual coexistence of individuals with two different tags can evolve, with the following tag-strategy combination: individuals defect against other individuals who share their own tag and cooperate with individuals of the other tag type.
+Such individuals are disloyal, but hospitable.
+They could be called traitors~\citep{shultz2008stages}, although this term does not adequately describe the new form of cooperative behaviour that results.
+Rather than forming well defined clusters, these individuals form an intricate web of the two different tag types with mutual support that helps them resist invasion by most other strategies.
+The equilibrium is dynamic, with individuals alternating strategies and tags every other generation.
 While this situation exhibits hospitality it comes with a lack of loyalty.
-The overall rate of cooperation of such configurations is significantly less than what would result with ethnocentric agents, but is higher than would occur if all agents were All-D.
+The overall rate of cooperation of such configurations is consistently less than what would result with ethnocentric individuals, but is higher than would occur if all individuals were All-D. This type of behaviour seems to be an artefact of the deterministic updating process.
+With asynchronous updating such behaviour is only transitory.